leepowers/WordPress-Base-Plugin/wp-content/plugins/scaffold/USAGE.md

 **Note:** Search and replace should be CASE-sensitive!

 * `constants.php`
   * Set the plugin version if needed.
-Should be the same as in the `style.css` header/preamble.
+Should be the same as in the `plugin.php` header/preamble.
 * `plugin.php`
   * Customize the plugin preamble
 * Search and replace: